pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can edit the details of a task in your task list.
+You can edit a task in your task list, so that you can ensure task details are up-to-date with the latest information.

 <h4>Format:</h4>